ptsteadman/sat-cheatsheets/punctuation.md

 2. Introducing a change in tone.
 3. Presenting an explanation.

-If you see a dash, it should be paired with another dash, or the sentence should should end.
+If you see a dash, it should be paired with another dash, or the sentence should end.

 *John was very excited to win the two concert tickets – it was the first time he had ever won a radio contest – and he knew exactly who he would bring.*